JuliusHuttunen/Springboot_RestService/README.md

 # restservice
-School project for Team 3 (Koodi 3)
+Backend for a school project.